Project Overview

 Section titled “Timeline”Month 1:

 Section titled “Month 1:”Focused on project planning and foundation setup.
-Key outcomes included defining the project scope and objectives, creating the Statement of Work, establishing the initial Flutter project structure, setting up a public-facing documentation site using Astro, and creating an initial admin/test site using Flutter.
-This phase also included designing core system architecture through diagrams and database modeling.
+Key outcomes included the Statement of Work, the core BizRush operating model, the initial Flutter project structure, the public documentation site, and early admin/test platform work.

 Month 2: